 This gas station declines my credit card for no apparent reason.
 It also charges me a dollar for the privilege of not letting me pump gas.
 But for that, it mysteriously accepts my card.
 Shady.

 Frustrated, I drive away anxious and annoyed, because I need gas and there aren’t many choices out here in the middle of nowhere.
 If there were, I sure wouldn’t have chosen the Kum & Go.

 I wonder how the employees feel about working at this finely-named establishment.
 I wonder what they say when someone asks where they work.
 Do they say The K&G?
 Do they even care?

 8 miles down the road I fuel up at the much more respectable ‘Pit Stop’ station.
 It accepts my credit card just fine.

 I drive past this motel several times, over several days.
 There’s something about this place that grabs my attention, and also makes me very uneasy.

 I’ve driven by a million dilapidated places like this, so I’m not sure why this one in particular stands out.
 It’s like somehow I sense there’s a lot going on behind the windows of the ClearView Motel.

 One of the times I drive past, there are several police cars in the parking lot, lights flashing.
-I assume it’s a drug thing, so I drive on, and don’t think much of it.
-Turns out one of the residents was knifed to death in his room.
+I assume it’s a routine drug bust, so I drive on, I don’t think much of it.
+It turns out one of the residents was knifed to death in his room.